-Sandy Carruthers was born in Halifax, Nova Scotia, in 1962.
+Sandy Carruthers was born in Halifax, Nova Scotia.
 His family moved to Prince Edward Island when he was five.
 Sandy grew up there and attended Holland College, where he trained as a graphic artist.
 After a few years in the field, Sandy attended Sheridan College in Ontario studying Illustration.
 After that, he moved back to PEI in 1989 and illustrated comics for Malibu Graphics in California.
 In 1992, he began teaching Graphic Design full time at the very college he trained at.
 He continues to do comic projects on the side.
 Between his full time work and comic art, Sandy is kept pretty busy!
 He currently lives in Mount Albion with his partner Holly and three cats.
 Their home is an 80 year old story-and-a-half country home, with a separate studio on a half acre of land.

 What was your favorite book when you were a child?